Agenda

 Interplay between Exposomics and ADRD Phenotypes

-Carole Dufouil, PhD, Director of Research, National Institute of Health and Medical Research (INSERM), France
+Carole Dufouil, PhD, Director of Research, French National Institute of Health and Medical Research (INSERM), France

 Panel Discussion: Prodromal Biomarkers and Diagnostic Advances in ADRD: opportunities to integrate Exposomics